-We plan to provide a clinical update for Peto at a medical conference in the first half of 2023.
+We plan to provide a clinical update for petosemtamab at a medical conference in the first half of 2023.
 The planned presentation will provide the opportunity to present a robust update across the program, including approximately 40 patients with head and neck squamous cell carcinoma cohort with meaningful clinical follow up, and an update on the gastro-esophageal cohort, to inform clinical develop strategy and planned regulatory interactions.

-MCLA-145 (CD137 x PD-L1 Biclonics®): Solid Tumors Phase 1 trial continues
+MCLA-145 (CD137 x PD-L1 Biclonics[®]): Solid Tumors Phase 1 trial continues

 We are developing MCLA-145 in an ongoing phase 1 trial for the potential treatment of solid tumors.
 MCLA-145 is designed to recruit, activate and prevent the exhaustion of tumor-infiltrating T-cells.
 The trial consists of a dose escalation phase, followed by a planned dose expansion phase.
-We are also planning to evaluate the combination of MCLA-145 with a PD-1 blocking antibody.
+The first patient has been dosed in the phase 1 trial evaluating MCLA-145 in combination with pembrolizumab.
+Enrollment is ongoing.

-MCLA-129 (EGFR x c-MET Biclonics®): Solid Tumors Phase 1 trial continues: clinical update planned for 2H2022
+MCLA-129 (EGFR x c-MET Biclonics[®]): Solid Tumors Phase 1 trial continues